 The Healthy Next Generation fund offers grants of up to £8,000 for projects in Hackney addressing childhood obesity.
-The 2019/20 Healthy Next Generation fund opens for applications on Monday 8 October 2018 and closes at 12 noon (midday) on Friday 7 December, for projects that will be delivered from 1 May 2019.
+The 2019/20 Healthy Next Generation fund opened for applications on Monday 8 October 2018 and closed at 12 noon (midday) on Friday 7 December, for projects that will be delivered from 1 May 2019.

 We are particularly be interested in bids that focus on: